 Jack snorts.
 “Did you pass the audition?”

-“No. The owner said I need to grow up.”
+“No. The owner says I need to grow up.”

 “Right.
 That dick belongs to me.”